devtut/generate/docs/python/shelve.md

 ---
-metaTitle shelve
+metaTitle: shelve
-description Creating a new Shelf, Sample code for shelve, To summarize the interface (key is a string, data is an arbitrary object), Write-back
+description: Creating a new Shelf, Sample code for shelve, To summarize the interface (key is a string, data is an arbitrary object), Write-back
 ---

 # shelve